-3.2.
-3.2-1 ACTIVE STAFF
+3.2 ACTIVE STAFF

-The Active Staff shall consist of members who:

-- i.
-Exhibit satisfactory performance for at least twelve months as a Provisional Staff member; - ii.
-Meet the qualifications of Medical Staff membershipon either the Medical Staff or AHP Staff; - iii.
-Commit to support the District's patient care programs; - iv.
-Regularly admit, or are otherwise regularly involved in the care of at least fifteen (15) patients per year at the Hospital as measured by patient contacts, which are defined as admissions, consultations, procedures (inpatient or outpatient), and/or evaluations and services performed in the Emergency Department. - b.
-Prerogatives - Active Staff Members may: - i.
-Active Staff members may Eexercise only those privileges specifically granted within District inpatient and outpatient programs, including the admission of patients to the Hospital; - ii.
-Active Medical Staff members may Attend attend meetings, with the right to vote; and - iii.
-Active AHP Staff may attend meetings, without the right to vote, unless the vote is related to credentialing, privileging, or peer review of an Allied Health Professional. - iv.
-Physicians who are Active Staff members may Hhold positions of leadership; - Active Staff members may and serve on committees.
+- 3.2.1 Qualifications - The Active Staff shall consist of members who: - Exhibit satisfactory performance for at least twelve months as a Provisional Staff member; - (b) Meet the qualifications of membership on either the Medical Staff or AHP Staff; - (c) Commit to support the District's patient care programs; - Regularly admit or are otherwise regularly involved in the care of at least fifteen (15) patients per year at the Hospital as measured by patient contacts, which are defined as admissions, consultations, procedures (inpatient or outpatient), and/or evaluations and services performed in the Emergency Department. - 3.2.2 Prerogatives - (a) Active Staff members may exercise only those privileges specifically granted within District inpatient and outpatient programs, including the admission of patients to the Hospital; - (b) Active Medical Staff members may attend meetings, with the right to vote; - (c) Active AHP Staff may attend meetings, without the right to vote, unless the vote is related to credentialing, privileging, or peer review of an Allied Health Professional. - (d) Physicians who are Active Staff members may hold positions of leadership; - (e) Active Staff members may serve on committees.
 All other members may serve on committees, with or without vote, as specified in Section 2.4 or as otherwise specified by the CW.